 Mr. Meyerhoff’s practice is devoted to Estate Planning (including drafting of wills, trusts and related documents); Business Succession Planning; Trust Administration and Probate; Guardianships and Conservatorships; Trademark and Copyright Law; and Business Law.
 He is recognized in The Best Lawyers in America in the areas of Copyright Law, Elder Law, Trademark Law and Trusts and Estates, and in Missouri and Kansas Super Lawyers in the area of Estate Planning and Probate.
-Based on ratings by his peers, Mr. Meyerhoff was named Wichita Lawyer of the Year in his practice areas three consecutive years by Best Lawyers (Elder Law - 2014 and 2016; Trusts and Estates - 2015).
+Based on ratings by his peers, Mr. Meyerhoff has been named Wichita Lawyer of the Year in his practice areas four times by Best Lawyers (Elder Law – 2014, 2016 and 2020; Trusts and Estates – 2015).

 Mr. Meyerhoff is a Fellow of The American College of Trust and Estate Counsel.
-He is an active member of the Wichita and Kansas Bar Associations.
-He is President of the KBA’s Real Estate, Probate and Trust Law Section and serves on the Executive Committees of that section and the KBA’s Tax Law Section.
+He is also an active member of the Wichita and Kansas Bar Associations.
+He is President of the KBA’s Real Estate, Probate and Trust Law Section and serves on the Executive Committees of that section.
 He is a member of the Kansas Judicial Council's Probate Law Advisory Committee, the Wichita Bar Association Probate Committee, the Building Management Committee for the Sedgwick County Law Center, and the board of directors of the Wichita Bar Foundation.

 Mr. Meyerhoff has made numerous presentations to community and professional groups and is co-author of chapters in three Kansas Bar Association professional handbooks: Kansas Probate & Trust Administration After Death, Kansas Basic Will and Trust Drafting, and Kansas Corporation Law & Practice.
 Mr. Meyerhoff also serves as a Judge Pro Tem for the Sedgwick County District Court, Probate Department.
 He was a member of the 2001 Leadership Wichita class and was selected by the Wichita Business Journal as one of its 40 Under 40 honorees in 2003.

 Mr. Meyerhoff is active in a variety of community organizations and activities.
-He is a member of the Wichita Estate Planning Council and the Wichita Estate Planning Forum, and serves on the Board of Directors of Home Technology Solutions, Inc., a non-profit corporation that provides emergency response services to allow the elderly disabled, and others maintain peach of mind, dignity, and quality of life in the privacy of their homes.
-He previously has served on the Board of Directors for the Center for Health and Wellness, Inc. (now HealthCore Clinic, Inc.), Childstart, Inc., and the Arts Council, Inc.
+He is a member of the Wichita Estate Planning Council and the Wichita Estate Planning Forum.
+He previously has served on the Board of Directors for the Center for Health and Wellness, Inc. (now HealthCore Clinic, Inc.), Childstart, Inc., Home Technology Solutions, Inc., and the Arts Council, Inc.